CleanroomMC/cleanroom-website/docs/groovy-script/mods/jei/category.md

 ## Editing Values

 - Sets the order of categories in JEI.
-Categories not included in the list will be placed at the end according to their normal order.:
+Categories not included in the list will be placed at the end according to their normal order:

     ```groovy:no-line-numbers
     mods.jei.category.setOrder(List<String>)
     ```

 - Sets the order of categories in JEI.
-Categories not included in the list will be placed at the end according to their normal order.:
+Categories not included in the list will be placed at the end according to their normal order:

     ```groovy:no-line-numbers
     mods.jei.category.setOrder(String...)